 Slip couplings

-If soldering isn’t your strong suit, this is where the slip coupling comes in as it’s perfect for quick and simple repairs on a leaking pipe.
-With very few tools needed, you can ensure the copper pipe is replaced with speed and efficiency.
+If soldering isn’t your strong suit, that’s where the slip coupling comes in, as it’s perfect for quick and simple repairs on a leaking pipe.
+With very few tools, you can replace the copper pipe quickly and efficiently.

 What you need:

-Firstly, turn off the water at the mains to ensure nothing flows through the system as your work.
+Firstly, turn off the water at the mains to ensure nothing flows through the system as you work.
 Mark where you need to cut the pipe with a pipe cutter by holding the coupling up to the damaged area of the pipe.
 Remove the damaged section as needed.
 Smooth out the roughness of the leftover fixed pipe inside using your utility knife and repeat this process on the outside of the pipe with a file.
-Now find the end that can slip onto the pipe and slide the coupling onto one of the pipes.
+Now, find the end that can slip onto the pipe and slide the coupling onto one of the pipes.
 Ensure there’s enough space to slide the other pipe into the opposite end.
-Push until both areas were marked on the leftover pipe.
+Push to mark both areas on the leftover pipe.

 With all these different options, you can easily make repairs swiftly without worry.
-If you would like to find out more about our copper pipe repairing products or pipes in general, take a look around our website or contact our friendly customer service team for support with your enquiries.
+If you would like to learn more about our copper pipe repairing products or pipes in general, explore our website or contact our friendly customer service team for support with your enquiries.